 We can calculate the appropriate input $b$ to the decision making in model \eqref{eq:decision_making_model} as a function of the efficiency:

 where the value of $q$ is reset and $s$ changes sign whenever a robot enters a patch after switching.
-When the robot enters patch 1, $s = 1$, and when the robot enters patch 2, $s = -1$.
-In that way, when $q$ falls below $q_{\min}$, the $b$ makes the robot start favoring the other patch.
+When the robot enters patch 1 (patch 2), $s = 1$ ($s = -1$).
+In that way, when $q$ falls below $q_{\min}$, $b$ makes the robot start favoring the other patch.

 \paragraph{Adaptability to Environmental Changes} Our approach provides flexibility by allowing robots to adapt their decision-making in response to environment changes, such as changes to global resource availability.
 These changes can be captured by varying the value of $u$ based on robot measurements or a model of how the resources are changing.

-See Fig. \ref{fig:adaptabilityEnvt} where trash is added to patch 2, and the red square-shaped robot receives a signal to increase $u$, effectively increasing its switching threshold.
-Then, for the same input, the red square-shaped robot switches patches before the blue triangle-shaped robot and heads to the patch which now has more abundant resources.
+See Fig. \ref{fig:adaptabilityEnvt} where trash is added to patch 2, and the red robot receives a signal to increase $u$, effectively increasing its switching threshold.
+Then, although red and blue robots have the same $b$, the red switches patches before the blue and heads to the patch which now has more abundant resources.

-\paragraph{Emergent Explore-Exploit Behavior with Heterogeneous Robots} The ability of a robot to perform a task can be influenced by the robots’s physical constraints.
-Seemingly homogeneous robots may still experience some level of heterogeneity since many factors can affect their performance, e.g. battery charge levels, battery age, CPU temperatures, motor strain, or payload weight.
-Additionally, for some task allocation applications, a heterogeneous group of robots can be more advantageous.
+\paragraph{Emergent Explore-Exploit Behavior with Heterogeneous Robots} Seemingly homogeneous robots may still experience some level of heterogeneity since many factors can affect their performance, e.g. battery charge levels, CPU temperatures, motor strain, or payload weight.
+Additionally, for some applications, a heterogeneous group of robots can be more advantageous.
 A smaller and faster robot could be better at exploring the environment while a larger and slower one could be better at carrying heavier payloads.

-The coupling term in our decision-making model makes the model adaptive to the physical constraints of the robot.
-We observe that for a group of heterogeneous robots, this feature leads to emergent explore-exploit behavior.
-As seen in Fig. \ref{fig:slowVFast}, given the same input, the faster red squared-shaped robot switches before the blue triangle-shaped robot.
+The coupling term in our decision-making model makes it adaptive to the physical constraints of the robot.
+For a group of heterogeneous robots, this feature leads to emergent explore-exploit behavior.
+In Fig. \ref{fig:slowVFast}, given the same $b$, the faster red robot switches before the blue robot.
 Therefore, the faster robot presents a more exploratory behavior while the slower one presents a more exploitative behavior.

-\paragraph{Declustering Behavior} In crowded regions, the congestion can considerably slow down robots for extended periods of time, which prevents them from performing their assigned tasks.